biotite-dev/biotite/doc/tutorial/sequence/align_heuristic.rst

 --------------------------------
-Now we have obtained multiple alignments, but which one of them is the 'correct' one? in this simple example we could simply select the one with the highest similarity score, but this approach is not sound in general:
+Now we have obtained multiple alignments, but which one of them is the 'correct' one? in this simple example, we could simply select the one with the highest similarity score, but this approach is not sound in general:
 A reference sequence might contain multiple regions, that are homologous to the query, or none at all.